 Create a safe, friendly environment for all.

-- for hiding.
-Appropriate lighting levels should not produce glare, and excessive lighting that creates darkened spaces in other areas. - iii) Activity Support: The proposed site layout and building design should encourage legitimate activity in public spaces, by locating outdoor uses in complementary arrangements, or activity nodes, that create more activity than if separated.
+iii) Activity Support: The proposed site layout and building design should encourage legitimate activity in public spaces, by locating outdoor uses in complementary arrangements, or activity nodes, that create more activity than if separated.